Future Directions in the Theory of Graph Machine Learning: Connecting Theory with Practice

-\paragraph{Challenge V.4: Improving graph machine learning in different learning paradigms.} Most of the graph machine learning works that we have cited here study supervised graph machine learning, theoretically and empirically.
-Nonetheless, there are many other learning paradigms that are impactful in graph machine learning and/or other areas, e.g., self-supervised learning, generative modeling, transfer learning, foundation models, few-shot learning, reinforcement learning, and meta-learning.
-Advances in graph machine learning within these different learning paradigms have found substantial empirical impact in several cases, such as chip design using GNNs and reinforcement learning~\citep{mirhoseini2021graph}, self-supervised learning for 3D molecular property prediction~\citep{godwin2022simple}, and transfer learning from supervised pre-trained molecular models~\citep{ying2021transformers}.
+\paragraph{Challenge V.4: Improving graph machine learning in different learning paradigms.} Most of the graph machine learning works we have cited here study supervised graph machine learning, theoretically and empirically.
+Nonetheless, many other learning paradigms impact graph machine learning and other areas, e.g., self-supervised learning, generative modeling, transfer learning, foundation models, few-shot learning, meta-learning, reinforcement learning, and planning.
+Advances in graph machine learning within these different learning paradigms have found substantial empirical impact in several cases.
+Graph learning research has, for instance, fostered interesting advances in the area of AI agents and planning~\citep{sthalberg2021learning,deac2020graph} or has, otherwise, achieved noteworthy results when in combination with the aforementioned learning approaches, see, e.g., chip design using GNNs and reinforcement learning~\citep{mirhoseini2021graph}, self-supervised learning for 3D molecular property prediction~\citep{godwin2022simple}, and transfer learning from supervised pre-trained molecular models~\citep{ying2021transformers}.
 However, the success of some of these different learning paradigms in graph machine learning has lagged significantly behind their success in other areas, such as natural language processing, computer vision, and audio processing.
 For instance, self-supervised learning on pure graph data (without, e.g., the task-specific molecular 3D information as in~\citet{godwin2022simple}) has had much less empirical impact than in NLP and CV.
-Also, generative models for graphs are much weaker than those of other domains; sequence models that generate molecules via string representations are easier to use and often outperform graph generative models~\citep{flam2022language}, so sequence models are often used in practice for drug-design applications.
-Outside of graph machine learning, each of these learning paradigms has rich theory and specific methods that enable their success.
-We believe that further theoretical and empirical study into connecting graph machine learning with these different learning paradigms could be very impactful.
+Also, generative models for graphs are much weaker than those of other domains; sequence models that generate molecules via string representations are easier to use and often outperform graph generative models~\citep{flam2022language}, so sequence models are frequently used in practice for drug-design applications.
+Outside of graph machine learning, each learning paradigm has rich theory and specific methods that enable their success.
+Further theoretical and empirical study into connecting graph machine learning with these different learning paradigms could be very impactful.